Miranda Lambert Throws Shade At Blake Shelton During ACMs Performance As He Attends With Gwen Stefani

 Miranda Lambert appeared to be throwing some shade at her former husband and fellow country star Blake Shelton at the 2019 ACM Awards on April 7 as both attended the big award show with their partners.
 As reported by both Fox News and Hollywood Life, Lambert let out a diss in her ex’s direction as she took to the stage for the Las Vegas award show.

-Miranda sang a medley of hits during the country music ceremony, performing the tracks “Kerosene”, “Gunpowder and Lead”, “Mama’s Broken Heart”, “White Liar”, and “Little Red Wagon”.
+Miranda sang a medley of hits during the country music ceremony, performing the tracks “Kerosene,” “Gunpowder and Lead,” “Mama’s Broken Heart,” “White Liar,” and “Little Red Wagon.”

-In the latter, the country superstar has been known to change out some of the lyrics to reflect her and Blake’s 2015 divorce following their three year marriage.
+In the latter, the country superstar has been known to change out some of the lyrics to reflect her and Blake’s 2015 divorce following their three-year marriage.

 As noted by E!
-News last year, during many live performances of the song, Lambert has changed the lyrics from the original “I live in Oklahoma” to the very telling “I got the hell out of Oklahoma” and she didn’t waste the opportunity to throw some shade at the award show over the weekend, opting to use the alternate lyrics.
+News last year, during many live performances of the song, Lambert has changed the lyrics from the original “I live in Oklahoma” to the very telling “I got the hell out of Oklahoma,” and she didn’t waste the opportunity to throw some shade at the award show over the weekend, opting to use the alternate lyrics.

 Notably, Oklahoma is Shelton’s home state and is also where he and Lambert lived together for much of their marriage.
 Since then, as The Inquisitr reported, he’s been known to spend a lot of time in the Sooner State with girlfriend Gwen Stefani, who he attended the award show with on April 7, and her three children.
+Hollywood Life also reported that Blake took to the stage during the show to perform the song “God’s Country”, a song actually inspired by Oklahoma’s countryside.

 However, the couple may not have even seen Miranda’s apparent diss.
 Life & Style claimed that Gwen and Blake allegedly got up during a commercial break and did not return to their seats when she took to the stage.

-As The Inquisitr also shared, Miranda attended the Sin City award with her new husband Brendan McLoughlin who she married in a surprise ceremony earlier this year after just a few months of dating.
+As The Inquisitr also shared, Miranda attended the award show in Sin City with her new husband Brendan McLoughlin, who she married in a surprise ceremony earlier this year after just a few months of dating.

 Many fans on Twitter noticed the lyrical change and took to the social media site to accuse the star of dissing her ex while sharing their own opinions as they both attended the big award show.